fjarri-attic/oldi-hero-translation/en/014_book1-stasimon-i.md

 "Such as?"

 "Human sacrifices.
 Again.
-Where they used to be offered, they're being offered more often.
+Where they used to be made, they're being made more often.
 Where people had begun to forget about them, they've remembered again.
 And even where there were never any before...
-And you know, uncle, who they go to, even when they're offered to you and me," the Trickster jabbed a finger at the ground beneath his feet.
+And you know, uncle, who they go to, even when they're made to you and me," the Trickster jabbed a finger at the ground beneath his feet.

 "I know.
-Even when they're offered to you and me, even when they're offered to the Thunderer --- they go down.
+Even when they're made to you and me, even when they're made to the Thunderer --- they go down.
 Into Tartarus.
 And feed the Fallen."

 "Exactly.
 So raise your voice at Cerberus, uncle --- he's guarding badly, too busy chasing fleas!
 And tell Charon --- he'd better check his ferry more carefully... he'll miss a runaway shade!"